-The following standards offer a focus for instruction each year and help ensure that students gain adequate exposure to a range of texts and tasks.
+The following standards offer a focus for instruction and help ensure that students gain adequate mastery of a range of skills and applications, as well as exposure to a range of texts and tasks throughout the year.
 Rigor is also infused through the requirement that students read increasingly complex texts through the grades.
-Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.